 - 1. Develop or revise an improvement plan, no later than three months after the identification.
 In developing or revising this plan, the LEA must consult with parents, school staff, and others.
 The plan must: - a.
 Address the fundamental teaching and learning needs of schools in the LEA, especially the academic problems of low-achieving students. - b.
 Define specific measurable achievement goals and targets for each of the student subgroups whose disaggregated results are included in the state's definition of AYP. - c.
 Incorporate strategies grounded in scientifically based research that will strengthen instruction in core academic subjects. - d.
-Include, as appropriate, student learning activities before school, after school, during the summer and during any extension of the school year.

-Formatted: Right, Position: Horizontal: Left, Relative to: Column, Vertical: In line, Relative to: Margin, Wrap Around e.
-Provide for high-quality professional development for instructional staff that focuses primarily on improved instruction in the areas identified as needs improvement.

-f.
-Include strategies to promote effective parental involvement in the schools served by the LEA.

-2. Implement its improvement plan, whether new or revised, no later than the beginning of the subsequent school year.
+Include, as appropriate, student learning activities before school, after school, during the summer and during any extension of the school year. - e.
+Provide for high-quality professional development for instructional staff that focuses primarily on improved instruction in the areas identified as needs improvement. - f.
+Include strategies to promote effective parental involvement in the schools served by the LEA. - 2.
+Implement its improvement plan, whether new or revised, no later than the beginning of the subsequent school year.